probprog/probprog.github.io/literature/index.md

 layout: default
 ---

+# Lectures

+To get up-to-date with the recent research in probabilistic programming you can take a look at [Hongseok Yang's lecture](https://github.com/hongseok-yang/probprog18).

+## Papers

-If you use Anglican, please cite the Anglican papers below.
+If you use Anglican for research, please cite the Anglican papers below.

-## Anglican

 #### Current Anglican implementation (please cite this as an Anglican user)
 {% bibliography --file tolpin2016design %}